operasoftware/devopera/src/articles/_posts/2015-01-28-appearin-workshop.md

 title: Appear.in workshop and extensions
 authors:
 - andreas-bovens
-intro: 'In early December 2014, we invited the team behind the fantastic WebRTC-powered [appear.in](https://appear.in/) video chat service for a 1-day workshop in Opera’s Oslo office, and, among other things, we came up with three cool appear.in extensions.'
+intro: 'In early December 2014, we invited the team behind the fantastic WebRTC-powered appear.in (now [Whereby](https://whereby.com/)) video chat service for a 1-day workshop in Opera’s Oslo office, and, among other things, we came up with three cool appear.in extensions.'
 tags:
 - extensions
 - webrtc